-Then when I was a Grand Marshal for San Francisco Pride in 2014, in recognition of my global LGBT work, Senator Feinstein wrote an individual letter to several US embassies in Africa – in support each of the LGBT people – mostly persecuted – to come to the USA – to march in my Pride contingency .
+Then when I was a Grand Marshal for San Francisco Pride in 2014, in recognition of my global LGBT work, Senator Feinstein wrote an individual letter to several US embassies in Africa – in support of each of the LGBT people – mostly persecuted – to come to the USA – to march in my Pride contingency .

 Unfortunately the Obama/Kerry Embassy declined the VISAS because they feared the invitees would not return to their countries of persecution – fearing that they would remain in US for asylum.
 Feinstein probably knew of that so called ‘risk’ and still agreed to provide this individual support to over 20 LGBTQI people from several African countries.

-This Senator has an extraordinary office that has always been forward thinking and that places her constituents at the fore of what seems fair.
+This Senator has an extraordinary office that has always been forward thinking, placing her constituents at the fore of what is fair.
 It is heartfelt.

 By the way I gave testimony for a Kevin de León resolution in the CA assembly on similar issues.
 He is a great guy.
-He cannot yet do what she can still do, in my opinion.
+In my opinion he cannot do, not yet, what she can still do.
 Let him wait until Feinstein sees out one more term.
 We need her and her seniority at a time like this.
 I believe she could easily retire.
-She does not need the Senate for a single selfish reason – but she selflessly realizes how much we need her!
+She does not need the Senate for one single selfish reason – but she selflessly realizes how much we need her!